DatAsianBoi123/BurgerClient/README.md

   // Listener to when the client is ready and the database has been connected to client.onReady(async discordClient => {
-    client.registerAllCommands(path.resolve('commands')); // Registers all commands in the directory ./commands
-    // Instead of registering all commands in a directory, you can also register a specific command in a file
-    // client.registerCommand(require('./commands/ping'), 'ping');

-    await client.updateCommands();    // Updates all application commands await client.updatePermissions(); // Updates all application command permissions
+    await client.registerAllCommands(path.resolve('commands')); // Registers all commands in the directory ./commands await client.updateCommands();    // Updates all application commands await client.updatePermissions(); // Updates all application command permissions